Believe it or not, I started this post in 2017 – I put it off for 4 years because I knew that many people don’t want to think about the future.

 But anyone who has read my novel Skol knows that I look forward to the entry of superintelligent robots and computers into our world.
 One reason why I keep myself as fit as possible (I’m 75 now) is that I still hope to one day meet and talk to a machine that is more intelligent than I am – and I mean much more intelligent.

-Yet whether you listen to the mainstream media, or just talk to people you know, there is this strange comfortable belief in most people that machines will never be able to attain human level intelligence, so there is nothing to worry about.
+Yet whether you listen to the mainstream media, or just talk to people you know, there is this strange comfortable belief in most people that machines will never be able to attain human level intelligence, so there’s nothing to worry about.
 Machines will never be conscious, never be able to conduct scientific research, never be able to compose music, never be able to practice law, never be able to make love, etc.

 AI sceptics like to focus on the weaknesses of artificial intelligence.
 They love to show how computers are easily tripped up by language oddities, etc. They say nothing about the fact that Nature took hundreds of millions of years to develop our brains, while AI scientists have only been at it for a few decades.
 AI/robot brains are evolving thousands of times faster than the human brain did.
-Look at any language translation program now (Google’s free one is one of the best) and you will see that the subtleties of language are no longer a problem for them at all.
+Look at any language translation program now (Google’s free translator is one of the best) and you will see that the subtleties of language are no longer a problem for them at all.

 Why most people can’t see that, sooner or later, it is probably inevitable that machines will exceed us in everything, is beyond me.